 In its latest promo video for the new iD44 audio interface, Audient recorded the brilliant singer-songwriter Luke Sital-Singh performing his song ‘Time Is A Riddle’ on piano, whilst singing.
 The team at Audient needed to consider the different ways they could go about recording Luke on location to get the best sound possible.
 The crew made use of the four console mic preamps found on iD44, but didn’t expand further in order to avoid phase issues with more microphones.

 Isolating different instruments is a great way to make sure you have ultimate control over the different sound sources at the mix stage.
 However, when recording someone playing and singing at the same time, you will often find that when recording their instrument and voice separately, the performance could suffer.
 What is the point in lovely isolated tracks, if the performance and passion of the song is not there?
-You may have to record them at the same time, and work out how to minimise spill between microphones.
+You may have to record them at the same time, and work out how to minimise spill between your vocal mic and other microphones.

 The polar patterns of microphones are a great way to control spill between sources.
 This involves positioning them so the sensitive areas are pointed towards the source you want to hear and the null points are pointing towards the source you don’t want to hear.